Save up to 25%… Shop Our Birthday Sale Now!

 General Immune Support for Dogs

-Several studies have explored the value of turkey tail mushrooms with respect to a variety of health conditions (1).
-Some have focused on the antioxidant and inflammation-balancing effects of the bioactive molecules in this species of mushroom.
 One animal study found that the turkey tail mushroom could induce analgesia (mild pain relief).
-This effect is due to the ability of turkey tail polysaccharides to increase the cytokine, IL-2, which can reduce inflammation.
-Subsequently, mild pain and discomfort reduce (2).
+This effect is due to the ability of turkey tail polysaccharides to increase the cytokine IL-2, which can support inflammation response and, subsequently, reduce discomfort and mild pain [2].

-Published studies in experimental animals also found a protective effect of turkey tail mushroom on liver damage from alcohol (3).
+Published studies in experimental animals also found a protective effect of turkey tail mushrooms on liver damage from alcohol [3].
 This is relevant to dogs whose livers have been impacted by drugs such as steroids and chemotherapy agents.
-In rat models, this mushroom also showed the ability to protect the heart from damage secondary to diabetes (4).
-Turkey tail extracts have also been studied for its potential antimicrobial activity (5).

 Turkey Tail’s Possibility for Fighting Canine Cancer

-Historically, turkey tail mushroom has been helpful in cancer treatment protocols in human beings.
-There are two commercially-available products derived from turkey tail bio compounds.
-The Chinese have isolated polysaccharopeptide (PSP), and the Japanese have isolated polysaccharide-Krestin (PSK).
+There are two commercially-available products derived from turkey tail bio compounds from rigorous research: The Chinese and Japanese pharmaceutical industries have isolated polysaccharopeptide (PSP), and polysaccharide-Krestin (PSK) respectively.

 Isolating and concentrating specific compounds in turkey tail mycelium produce these products.
 China and Japan have approved PSP and PSK, respectively, as drugs.
 While PSP and PSK are derived from mycelium, they are not at all similar to the turkey tail myceliated grain commonly found in North American mushroom supplements.